Banner: Knocknarea at Sunset.

 ‘Another tradition, but a much more modern one or at least one more familiar in modern times, had been mentioned to us by many visitors particularly in the early stages of the excavations when we were working almost totally in the dark as far as factual information was concerned.
 This was to the effect that a belief existed in the neighbourhood that the rising sun, at some unspecified time, used to light up the three-spiral stone in the end recess.
 No one could be found who had witnessed this but it continued to be mentioned and we assumed that some confusion existed between Newgrange and the midsummer phenomenon at Stonehenge.

-Newgrange: Archaeology, art and legend, M. J. O’Kelly, 1982.
+Newgrange: Archaeology, art and legend, Michael J. O’Kelly, 1982.

-At the conclusion of the excavations, the huge passage-grave was conserved and restored.
+At the conclusion of the excavations, the huge passage-grave was somewhat contraversially conserved and restored.
 Outside the entrance to the great mound, a 'setting', discovered during O'Kelly's excavation, and also the remains of what may have been a hut site, were removed.
 The Entrance area was altered when two large bays were cut out of the cairn to allow visitor access.
 The roof-box, passage and chamber were covered in a reinforced concrete structure.

 The most contraversial aspect of O'Kelly's reconstruction was the erection of a concrete wall four meters high above the kerbstones.
 All of the quartz which was discovered scattered around the front of the monument was cemented to this wall, inter-studded with cobbles of granite which were found on the site.
 A section of the huge timber henge, were marked with concrete stumps, as were the missing orhostats and kerbstones from Site Z.